-When I started the doll story project more than a year-and-a-half ago, I purchased a lot of older dolls online new in boxes with the idea of keeping the ones that fit the story then simply re-selling those that didn’t.
+When I started the doll story project mid-2016, I purchased a lot of older dolls online new in boxes with the idea of keeping the ones that fit the story then simply re-selling those that didn’t.
 I’d received many a sloppy and damaged box from ebay doll purchases, so when I received one from “Kimberly,” dolls carefully tissue wrapped, Barbie lapel pins in a small organza sachet bag and lovely thank you note all packed inside a clean sturdy shipping box, which came on a particularly rough day for me.
 I was touched in a way I didn’t expect.

 Over the next few months I purchased more from her and each package was as thoughtfully packed as the first.
 But then, she completely surprised me with these beautiful dolls, “a gift,” she wrote.
 Her kindness, the kindness of a stranger, served as an unexpected and powerful emotional salve.